SpaceVim/SpaceVim/docs/documentation.md

 The different key bindings between SpaceVim and origin vim are shown as below.

-- The `s` key does replace cursor char, but in SpaceVim it is the `Window` key bindings specific leader key in **Normal** mode.
-  If you still prefer the origin function of `s`, you can use an empty string to disable this feature.
+- The `s` key does replace cursor char, but in SpaceVim it is the `Window` key bindings specific leader in **Normal** mode.
+This leader change be changed via `windows_leader` option which default variable is `s`, If you still prefer the origin function of `s`, you can use an empty string to disable this feature.

-  The option is `windows_leader`, default value is `s`.

   ```toml
   [options]